-A few meters from the hotel, hiking on a small twisted pathway, there were trees and whiskered hay in all directions.
+That afternoon, I decided to have a walk.
+The sun turned its back early as an approaching rain cloud raced to cross the horizon.
+Hiking on a narrow bent pass, there were trees and whiskered hay in all directions.
 It’s been almost half an hour since I started walking and only one car had passed in addition to a farm tractor.
-Further ahead, my gaze finally caught a lovely sight of Alpine wooden houses.
-Montbéliarde cows were happily grazing on the open pasture oblivious to the cacophony of the clanky bells they wore around their neck.
-Somehow, I grew to love it.
+Further ahead, my gaze caught sight of Alpine chalets bedecked with blooming geraniums, white puffy smoke crawling out of the chimneys before dissipating into the cool air.
+Montbéliarde cows were happily grazing oblivious to the cacophony of the clanky bells they wore around their necks.
+I grew to love the sensation.
 Why not?
-It was far better than fighting for a parking space in the French Riviera or hearing old men swear as they clean up after their dog’s merde.
+It was far better than wrangling for space in a crowded beach, wrestling yourway in and out of a crammed supermarket or encountering boisterous drunk tourists staggering out of pub at midday.

-The rain started to pelt down.
-Even before my stomach could complain, my travel partner was already waiting at the dining table and just finished chatting with the waiter.
-A minute later, drinks came.
+The rain started to pelt down and so was my urge to find some quick nourishment.
+But even before my stomach could complain, I saw my travel partner already waiting for me at the dining table and chatting with the waiter.
+Minutes later, drinks came.
 Our palates soaked from the transportive bubbles of the pink Champagne, the fruity zesty whiff of local wines, Apremont and a velvety tinge of Mondeuse d’Arbin.
-The crusty warm bread arrived, then the foie gras, steaming fresh water cod and so on.
-There’s nothing quite as pleasant and surprising than the Savoyard cuisine on a quiet evening when all you hear is the hurling rain and the theatrical waiter saying “J’arrive!”
+The crusty warm bread arrived, then the foie gras, steaming fresh water cod caught from the nearby lake in Annecy and so on.
+There’s nothing quite as pleasant and surprising as the Savoyard cuisine on a quiet evening when all you hear is the hurling rain and the theatrical waiter saying “J’arrive!”